jmcphers/k5hoa/content/pool-rules.md

 <li>Swim lessons:
 <ol type="a">
-    <li>The pool shall be reserved for swimming lessons every summer for four, two-week morning sessions from 9:00 to 11:30 am Monday through Friday.
+    <li>The pool shall be reserved for swimming lessons every summer for four, two-week morning sessions from 9:45 to 12pm Monday through Friday.
     <li>The lessons are open to all community members.</li>
     <li>Each participant shall pay the pool a fee according to a schedule stipulated by the Board of Trustees each year at the October Budget Meeting.</li>
 </ol>